profound-labs/forest-path/manuscript/markdown/doubt-and-other-demons.md

 A constantly recurring theme in Ajahn Chah’s teachings is the emphasis on continuity of mindfulness.
 On one occasion he instructed the Sangha:
-\`Meditation isn’t bound to either standing or walking or sitting or lying down, but as we can’t live our lives completely motionless and inactive, we have to incorporate all these four postures into our practice.
+‘Meditation isn’t bound to either standing or walking or sitting or lying down, but as we can’t live our lives completely motionless and inactive, we have to incorporate all these four postures into our practice.
 And the guiding principle to be relied on in each of them is